-Know- Able to explain in detail the development of individual regions of the world, essential political, social and security processes, or explain in detail the səi ledge origins, development, effects, and measurements of threats to individual, national, and international security.
-Learning outcomes Skills Able to apply the concepts, theories and research methods of political science, international relations and security studies in the analysis of international relations, domestic politics and individual, national and international security processes by substantiating the relevance of the chosen research topic, using and critically evaluating primary and secondary sources and research results, and using the latest information technology and academic databases.
+Learning outcomes Know- Able to explain in detail the development of individual regions of the world, essential political, social and security processes, or explain in detail the existing development effects, and manufacture of threats to individual. ledge origins, development, effects, and measurements of threats to individual, national, and international security.
+Skills Able to apply the concepts, theories and research methods of political science, international relations and security studies in the analysis of international relations, domestic politics and individual, national and international security processes by substantiating the relevance of the chosen research topic, using and critically evaluating primary and secondary sources and research results, and using the latest information technology and academic databases.
 Compe- Able to work in teams, plan and implement joint projects, take responsibility tences for their own and colleagues' results, transfer knowledge, and follow professional ethics.

-- 7. Presentation on the contemporary East Asian politics (chosen from the list provided by the lecturer (app.
+- 4. Presentation on the contemporary East Asian politics (chosen from the list provided by the lecturer (app.
 30 min.)).
-Weighting coefficient: 50%. - 8.
+Weighting coefficient: 50%. - 5.
 Final exam --- a critical review of a book.
 Weighting coefficient: 50%.